jaabberwocky/cny-gpt-svelte/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/72929a43-af94-49b0-8a50-597dec2e6037/deploy-status)](https://app.netlify.com/sites/lucky-cat-gpt/deploys)
 </div>

 SvelteKit 1.0 app built on top of the OpenAI API!
 This project is using the latest `davinci-003` model to power prompts specific for a fun use-case, Chinese New Year!
-Fork or contribute if you will, I welcome it all 😊

 Deployed [here](https://lucky-cat-gpt.netlify.app/) at Netlify.